Market Efficient Portfolios in a Systemic Economy: Comparative Statics and Examples

-Next, we compute the f-efficient holdings and banks' systemic significances for each of the above defined scenarios. \begin{itemize} \item In the liquidity scenario (L), the systemic significance of the banks equal $v_1^L\approx 1.23 < 1.37\approx v_2^L$.
-The second bank---tracking a higher leverage ratio---is systemically more significant than the first bank. f-efficient holdings are given by

-The systemically more significant bank 2 is endowed with a higher number of assets of class 1 (high elasticity, low variance); the least significant bank 1 holds a larger portion of the other assets (smaller elasticity, higher variance). \item In scenario (I), bank 2 is still systemically more significant than bank 1, i.e., $v_1^{I}\approx 2.91 < 3.23\approx v_2^{I}$; in comparison to scenario (B), both banks' systemic significances increase due to the increased illiquidity and shock variances of assets from group 3.
-The f-efficient holdings are given by:

-Again, the higher the systemic significance of the bank, the lower its holdings of the safer asset relative to the riskier asset.

-\item In scenario (H), bank 2 remains systemically more significant than bank 1, with $v_1^{H}\approx 5.54 < 6.16\approx v_2^{H}$, and the significance parameters are higher than in the two other scenarios.
-The f-efficient holdings are:

-In this scenario, there is little heterogeneity in the riskiness of the assets, and high heterogeneity in banks' systemic significance.
-As a result, the f-efficient holdings are more evenly distributed, i.e., closer to full diversification (see also the values of the distances given in Table \ref{tab:statistics} below).
+\end{itemize} In E-Companion \ref{app:fefficientmarketholdings}, we explicitly compute banks' systemic significances and f-efficient holdings for each of the above defined scenarios.
+Overall, we find that the higher the systemic significance of a bank, the lower its holdings of the safer asset relative to the riskier asset.
+In addition, in scenario (H), there is little heterogeneity in the riskiness of the assets, and high heterogeneity in banks' systemic significance.
+As a result, the f-efficient holdings in this scenario are more evenly distributed, i.e., closer to full diversification (see also the values of the distances given in Table \ref{tab:statistics} below).